onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Finally, if you still need the real-time reporting capabilities that 1.X's custom reporters provided you can use [`ReportAfterEach`](#capturing-report-information-about-each-spec-as-the-test-suite-runs) to get information about each spec as it completes.

+### Changed: Table testing support˚First-class Support for Table Testing
+The table extension has been moved into the core Ginkgo DSL and the table functionality has been improved while maintaining backward compatibility.
+Users no longer need to `import "github.com/onsi/ginkgo/extenstions/table"`.
+Instead the table DSL is automatically pulled in by importing `"github.com/onsi/ginkgo"`.

+#### Migratino Strategy:
+Remove `"github.com/onsi/ginkgo/extensions/table` imports.
+Code that was dot-importing both Ginkgo and the table extension should automatically work.
+If you were not dot-importing you will need to replace references to `table.DescribeTable` and `table.Entry` with `ginkgo.DescribeTable` and `ginkgo.Entry`.

 ### Changed: CurrentGinkgoTestDescription()
 `CurrentGinkgoTestDescription()` has been deprecated and will be removed in a future release.
 The method was returning a processed object that included a subset of information available about the running test.